Note: This article was originally written in May, 2021 and updated on January 13, 2022.

 Satin finishes are going to last since it’s a perfect balance of matte and gloss.

 Over the last few years natural oiled wood floors have become more popular.
-It’s now 2021 and I sense an uptick in hardwax and penetrating oils.
+2022 continues with an uptick in hardwax and penetrating oils.
 I have been doing natural oiled floors for over 7 years.
 I’ve been doing them long enough that I’ve gone back to re-oil them.
 I’ve gotten to see how well the product has held up over time.
 I’ve had hardwax oils in my own house.

 I’ve been getting requests to use oils from Rubio Monocoat and Loba Impact Oil lately which I highly recommend.
 It seems people really want to enhance their investment in hardwood floors by ensuring protection against things like spills and foot traffic.